edward62740/NixieDisplay/README.md

 }
 ```
 \
 Add this function to the main.c file.
 It must contain a platform-specific method for milisecond delays.
-Return false if no error.
 ```C++
 void platformDelayMs(uint32_t ms){
   vTaskDelay(ms);